melles1991/usecuewebsite/_posts/en/2021-05-12-a-message-for-paul-kinlan.md

 title: A message for Paul Kinlan
 ---

 Paul Kinlan sent me a [video message](/uploads/paulkinlan.mp4) when I joined WebDev Insights.
 As a Google employee working in the Chrome team, he asked: How can we make Chrome, web development and the web better?
-I took the time to answer his question and focussed on 'making the web better'.
+I took the time to answer his question and focussed on the 'making the web better' part.
 You can find my answer below.

 Hi Paul,